AdobeDocs/workfront.en/help/classic/documents/adding-documents-to-workfront/link-documents-from-external-apps.md

 ### Link one or more external folders

-1. Go to the area in Workfront where you want the folder, then click the Documents tab.
+1. Go to the area in Workfront where you want the folder, then click  the **Documents** tab .
-1. Click `Add New`, then click the external document provider from which you want to link&nbsp;a folder to Workfront.
+1. Click **Add New**, then click the external document provider from which you want to link&nbsp;a folder to Workfront.
-1. (Conditional) If you have not yet authorized the external service, specify your login credentials for the external provider, then click `Sign in`.
+1. (Conditional) If you have not yet authorized the external&nbsp;service, specify your login credentials for the external provider, then click **Sign in**.

    External providers that you have already authorized appear at the top of the list.

-1. In the `Link External Files and Folders` box that appears, browse to and select the folders you want to link.
+1. In the **Link External Files and Folders** box that appears, browse to and select the folders you want to link.

    Or

-   Type the name of the folder you want to search for, then press `Enter`.
+   Type the name of the folder you want to search for, then press **Enter**.

    You can select multiple folders; however, only folders that are selected in&nbsp;the current&nbsp;view are linked.
 For example, if you select a folder, then go into a folder, the folder you originally selected is not linked.